bchainhub/txms.js/README.md

 Core Blockchain transactions should be packed into 2-3 SMS messages.

-#### Sending TXMS vs HEX
+#### Sending TxMS vs HEX

-TXMS, while dependent on UTF-16, is shorter, making it slightly more efficient than plain HEX in the context of SMS.
+TxMS, while dependent on UTF-16, is shorter, making it slightly more efficient than plain HEX in the context of SMS.

 However, there is a significant difference in the length of the messages.